spyder-ide/spyder-docs/doc/variableexplorer.rst

 |

-Additionally, you can create a variable from zero directly in the Variable Explorer by clicking the option Insert, which allows you to write the key (which should be in quotation marks) and the value for the variable that you want to insert.
+Additionally, you can create a variable from scratch directly in the Variable Explorer with the :guilabel:`Insert` option, which allows you to type the key (which should be in quotation marks) and the value for the item that you want to insert.
+In addition to adding a new top-level variable, this feature also allows you to create a new key in a dictionary, a new element in a list, and much more.

 .. image:: images/variable_explorer/variable-explorer-insert.gif
    :align: center